ong-ck/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The filter mechanism is facilitated by `FilterCommand`.
 It extends `Command` with an overridden `execute()` method.
 The `FilterCommand` has 2 subclass `FilterByTopicCommand` and `FilterByImportanceCommand`.
-Each with their own overriden `execute()` method.
+Each with their own overridden `execute()` method.
 During execution, the `FilterCommand` decides which of its subclass to instantiate and execute depending on the `keyWord` provided.
 Both `FilterByTopicCommand` and `FilterByImportanceCommad` `FilterCommand` object calls either the `getNotesByTopic()` or the `getAllNotesByTopic()` methods in the `TopicManager`.